Dr Ben Goddard

 PhD Mathematics, University of Warwick, UK (advisor: Gero Friesecke); MMath, Mathematics, University of Warwick, UK.
 Now holds a faculty position in Applied and Computational Mathematics at the University of Edinburgh in the School of Mathematics

-Ben now holds a faculty position in the School of Mathematics at the University of Edinburgh, with his new web page available here.
-The information below was of relevance whilst a postdoctoral research associate in the Complex Multiphase Systems group.
+Ben now holds a faculty position in the School of Mathematics at the University of Edinburgh (UE), with his UE web page available here.
+The information below was of relevance whilst a postdoctoral research associate in the Complex Multiscale Systems group.

 My current research is described below.
 In general I am interested in the derivation and analysis of reduced models for complex physical systems.
 In particular, I use a synergistic approach combining modelling, mathematical analysis and numerics to study phenomena in a wide range of mathematical physics including the electronic structure of atoms and molecules, quantum molecular dynamics, soft matter physics and complex fluids.